QNester/methodist/README.md

 - __Observer__: notifies one part of an application about changes in another part of an application.
 - __Builder__: is used to create an object with complex configuration (including your business logic, validation etc.)
 - __Client__: a class with implements methods for external services (databases, APIs and etc).
-For example, class called TelegramApiClient will implement methods fot HTTP requests to telegram API.
+For example, class called TelegramApiClient will implements methods for HTTP requests to telegram API.
 - __Service__: a class which encapsulates some business logic in semantic module.
 For example, class called NotificationService - implement methods for notifications.